kelbert2/JavaNuggets/JavaScript.md

 Parameters that are not provided are undefined.

+Lets are only usable once they've been declared, but functions are ready to use even before then.

 ## Function Expressions
 A Function Expression is created when the execution reaches it and is usable only from that moment.
 ```JavaScript